 - Run a hot wash monthly with a full-strength powder detergent.

 Unlike your top loader of old which you could open at any time, the door on your front loader locks during use.
 This can be frustrating if you want to add additional items after the cycle starts, but it's an important feature because opening the door mid-cycle could mean flooding your laundry with potentially scaldingly hot, soapy wash water.
 But what happens if something goes wrong, and you need to unlock your washing machine in an emergency?
 Say, you realise you've left your keys or phone in your pants pocket.
-Don't panic, because depending on the make and model of your washing machine, there's usually a way to unlock it in an emergency.
+Don't panic, because depending on the make and model of your washing machine, there's usually a way to unlock it.

-The emergency unlocking procedure will vary from brand to band and model to model, so you'll need to conduct an internet search for instructions for your specific washer, but there are some general guidelines to follow first.
+The emergency unlocking procedure will vary from brand to brand and model to model, so you'll need to conduct an internet search for instructions for your specific washer, but there are some general guidelines to follow first.

-Firstly, stop the cycle and turn the washing machine off - at the very least this will limit the the damage to washer and contents from the turning drum.
-Now wait a few minutes - if you're lucky then the lock will deactivate automatically and you'll be able to open the door again.
+Firstly, stop the cycle and turn the washing machine off – at the very least this will limit the the damage to washer and contents from the turning drum.
+Now wait a few minutes – if you're lucky then the lock will deactivate automatically and you'll be able to open the door again.
 Do what you need to do, and restart the wash as necessary.
 If your washer's mid-cycle and full of water though, chances are the door won't unlock until you've drained it.
-Does your machine have a 'drain' program? then you're in luck - turn it back on and use it, then see if you can open the door.
+Does your machine have a 'drain' program? then you're in luck – turn it back on and use it, then see if you can open the door.
 If it doesn't, the power's out or the washing machine just won't cooperate then you'll need to use the emergency drain function.
-This job's as messy as it is awkward, so you'll need some old towels to soak up any spills, a bucket or recepticle to drain the water into, and some bricks, blocks or equivalent to raise up the front of the washer so you can get the bucket under it.
+This job's as messy as it is awkward, so you'll need some old towels to soak up any spills, a bucket or receptacle to drain the water into, and some bricks, blocks or equivalent to raise up the front of the washer so you can get the bucket under it.
 First, if you can, tilt the washing machine backwards and prop the front up on the aforementioned bricks.
 Now lay the towels down under the front (this also gives your knees a softer cushion than your laundry floor.
-Now open the little door at the bottom front of the washer (it's exact location will vary by model but they'll all have one). and you'll see the emergency drain hose - pull it out and aim it into your bucket, then unstopper it - water will start draining out of your machine.
+Now open the little door at the bottom front of the washer (it's exact location will vary by model but they'll all have one). and you'll see the emergency drain hose – pull it out and aim it into your bucket, then unstopper it – water will start draining out of your machine.
 Be careful not to scald yourself if you were in the middle of a hot cycle, and restopper the drain hose to empty the bucket periodically.
 Once the water's all drained out, restopper and replace the hose, close the door and remove the bricks from under the door.
 Wait a few minutes and see if the door unlocks by itself.

 Still no good? there's one more trick you can try.
 Take a piece of fishing line, and working from the latch side, start to work it between the door and the body of the washing machine – your aim here is to catch the latch with the fishing line and pull it back to release it – when you think you've got the fishing line up against the latch pin, give it a firm pull with both hands towards the hinge side of the door and see if it opens.
 If it doesn't, don't force it lest you damage your machine, and it's time to call for reinforcements.
 If you're renting and the washing machine was already in your home then call your landlord – they may know a few tricks with the machine that you haven't thought of. otherwise, call a repair technician.
 Or several, until you find one that can come straight away – wet clothes will start to go mouldy if they're left in the machine for long periods, not to mention the machine will start to rust too.